Education

 If you are building architecture capability in your organisation, or looking for someone who has operated at this scale to advise on what you are building next, let's talk.

-The definitive guide to designing, migrating, and scaling micro-frontends in any context.
+The definitive guide to designing, migrating, and scaling micro-frontends.

 O'Reilly books authored, including Building Micro-Frontends, the definitive text on the pattern